allenweiss/wundergroundPWS_info/README.md

 ### Usage

 You simply run python3 weather.py and, using the tab selector, choose how many days or weeks of data you want to analyze (this example uses 5 days of past data).
+From the results screen you have the option to search for a specific date or see a forecast or hit return to update the daily information.

 <img width="665" alt="2023-01-14_16-27-32" src="https://user-images.githubusercontent.com/1487109/212503057-a510ba60-c9e4-4cd0-8c4d-e5e731c3b3ea.png">